 The bill amends R.S.
 40:1796 to clarify the preemption of state law regarding the regulation of firearms by political subdivisions in Louisiana.
-It prohibits local governing authorities from enacting or enforcing any regulations that are more restrictive than state law concerning the manufacture, sale, purchase, possession, carrying, storage, ownership, taxation, transfer, transportation, licensing, or registration of firearms, ammunition, and related items.
+It prohibits local governing authorities from enacting or enforcing any regulations that are more restrictive than state law concerning various aspects of firearms, including their manufacture, sale, possession, and transportation.
 The bill also establishes that any existing local regulations that violate this provision will be null and void, and mandates that political subdivisions must amend or repeal such regulations within six months after August 1, 2024.
+Additionally, individuals or organizations adversely affected by these local regulations can file lawsuits for declaratory and injunctive relief, with courts required to award reasonable attorney fees and costs to prevailing plaintiffs.

 Statutes affected: